Fellowship Ministries

 The James Gang

 The James Gang is comprised of mostly retired individuals in our community who gather for luncheons, day trips, and other outings throughout the year, staying active, involved, and building new friendships.
+Contact: John Cadwallader

 Garden Guild

 The gardens of St. James are a welcoming reminder of God’s creation and an invitation to others to get to know our parish.
 The Garden Guild’s mission is to maintain and enhance these spaces for the enjoyment of our parish and our city.
 Parishioners will meet periodically to work in the gardens.
 All are welcome to volunteer!
 In fact, this is a great opportunity for families.
-Contact: Steve Boutwell
+Contact: David Trimble

 Wedding Guild